 Once configured, you can also select the calculation method for cumulative grading periods.
 This can be done from the Grading setup>Cumulative scores.
 Here you can assign a weightage to each of the grading periods, based on which the aggregation is done.

 For tasks with assigned maximum scores and a designated grading period, the platform aggregates the scores to calculate the overall performance for that specific grading period.
 These scores can be viewed within the Gradebook of a class.
-For instance, by selecting the Term 2 grading period in the Gradebook term filter, as shown below, teachers can view scores of all tasks tagged to Term 2 along with the corresponding total score for that period.
+For instance, by selecting Term 2 grading period in the Gradebook term filter, as shown below, teachers can view scores of all tasks tagged to Term 2 along with the corresponding total score for that period.
+These scores and corresponding grades can also be used to report student progress in the progress report.

 It's important to note that the configuration of how total scores are calculated for each grading period is customizable by school administrators.
 Further details on configuring the calculation method can be found in our comprehensive Grading Setup article, which you can access here.